nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ```

 ### Finding students by name: `find-students`
-Finds students whose name contains any of the given keywords.
+Finds students in the student list whose name contains any of the given keywords.
 ```
 find-students KEYWORD [MORE_KEYWORDS]
 ```